nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-14-bounty_hunter.md

 ---

-Instead of being a scr1pt k1dd13, I wanted to understand how the exploit works.
-The command used in the exploit is as follows:
+Instead of being a scr1pt k1dd13, I wanted to understand how the exploit works!

+The exploit uses the following command:

 ```
 tar -cf /dev/null /dev/null --checkpoint=1 --checkpoint-action=exec=/bin/sh